OfficeDev/script-lab-2017/README.md

 ## How do I...

 <a id="import"></a>
-### Import someone else's snippet, or export my own?
+### Import someone else's snippet, or export my own

 Script Lab is built around sharing.
 If someone gives you a URL to a GitHub GIST, simply open Script Lab, use the hamburger menu at the top left to see the menu, and choose "Import" category (either on the left or top, depending on the available screen space).
 Then, enter the URL of the GIST, and click the "Import" button at the bottom of the screen.
 In just these few clicks, you will be able to view and run someone else's snippet!